beardenx/LiteRadar/README.md

 9. Extract any URLs from the source code

 ## Dependencies (go)
-go is the only dependency
+go is the only dependency.
 If you do not have "go" installed and configured, please refer to https://go.dev/doc/install

 ## Getting Started: